kyac21/Professional-Portfolio-/README.md

 - **Cycle 1** (August 26 to September 21): A 4-week recap, including detailed focus lifts such as barbell squats, bench press, and trap bar deadlifts.
 - **Cycle 2** (September 23 to present): A 2-week update, including exercises like the Hatfield Hands-Free Squat, barbell bench press, and b stance trap bar deadlifts.
 - **Player Load Breakdown**: Detailed data on training load during practices and games, which is critical for understanding the athletes' physical demands.

-**Note**: Some sensitive details, such as specific player names and performance data, have been removed to protect the privacy of the athletes involved.

----

 ### 4. Leptin and Metabolic Changes in Offspring
 Research on the effects of maternal undernutrition on offspring's leptin regulation and metabolic changes.